Flat Rate VAT Scheme and UK Ecommerce Business

 - These are just some of the pitfalls to be aware of.
 We suggest reading HMRC’s guide here,

 You also need to realise that VAT registered business will be charging VAT on your sales.
 You need to think about whether or not there is any commercial negative impact on your business.
 Whether your clients will able to claim the VAT back.
-This is a key thing to consider before voluntarily registering for VAT.
+This is a key thing to consider before voluntarily VAT registration.